o11yfest/o11yfest.org/_pages/2022/sponsor.markdown

 ## Sponsored Workshops

+[WORKSHOP SPOTS ARE SOLD OUT]

-A workshop is an additional $2,000 and includes a Zoom managed by organizers as well as pre-event advisement/good-practices session with the host(s) on your end.
+A workshop is an additional $2,000 and includes a hosted conference space managed by organizers as well as pre-event advisement/good-practices session with the host(s) on your end.
 Half of this fee goes to platform + A/V assistance and the other half goes to donations to our good cause list.

 ## Virtual Game Rooms